isomerpages/moe-bukitviewpri/_parents-and-partners/Service Providers.md

 School uniform, P.E. attire and name tags are now available at Jeep Sing Fashion's [online store](https://jeepsinguniform.com/collections/bukit-view-primary-school).

-You may walk-in for purchase, FAS collection and exchange at retail outlet.
+You may walk-in for purchase, FAS collection and exchange at the outlet.
 Appointments are no longer required.
 [Click here](https://jeepsinguniform.com/pages/appointment-booking) for more information.